HassanDevWork/My-team-page-Challange/README.md

 ![screenshot1](https://i.ibb.co/7Yk27SD/s.png)
 ![screenshot2](https://i.ibb.co/TL24pKN/ss.png)

-You can see the demo on this link : link , in this project I got batter understading for Grid and Flex in Css and I learn new Css attributes to controle the text and images.
+You can see the demo on this link : https://blissful-neumann-e6c300.netlify.app , in this project I got batter understading for Grid and Flex in Css and I learn new Css attributes to controle the text and images.

 ### Built With